Fonts

 (Web Open Font Format) andwoff2

-(OpenType Font): Similar to TTF with additional features like advanced typography. -
+(OpenType Font) - Similar to TTF with additional features like advanced typography.

 -

-Google Fonts: One of the most popular sources of web fonts, Google Fonts offers a wide range of free fonts that can be easily integrated using a simple
+Google Fonts one of the most popular sources of web fonts, Google Fonts offers a wide range of free fonts that can be easily integrated using a simple

 @import